×

 Expats, digital nomads and retirees living in Vancouver responded:

 "Expats and digital nomads living in Vancouver often appreciate the city's natural beauty, with its stunning mountain views, lush forests, and oceanfront scenery.
 They also enjoy the city's vibrant culture, with its diverse population, excellent restaurants, and exciting nightlife.
 Additionally, Vancouver is known for its mild climate, with mild winters and warm summers.
 On the other hand, some expats and digital nomads may find the cost of living in Vancouver to be quite high, with housing prices being particularly expensive.
-Additionally, the city's traffic can be congested during peak hours, making it difficult to get around," mentioned an expat living in Vancouver.
+Additionally, the city's traffic can be congested during peak hours, making it difficult to get around," said an expat in Vancouver.

 What type of social life can someone expect in Vancouver?